 - Try to Make the Headline SEO-Friendly

 You don’t need to write the final title of your copy or blog post when starting out.
-A better strategy is to start with a draft title which will guide you to to write the content.
-A draft title is a simple title which describes your content precisely.
+A better strategy is to start with a draft title that will guide you to write the content.
+A draft title is a simple title that describes your content precisely.

 When writing a draft title, you don’t need to spend hours to make it perfect.
-You don’t need to worry about making it interesting, clickable and seo-friendly at this point.
-These tasks should be attended when you’re writing the final headline after completing the post.
+You don’t need to worry about making it interesting, clickable and SEO-friendly at this point.
+These tasks should be attended to when you’re writing the final headline after completing the post.

 The second thing you need to remember is that it is not a place for you to show your sophisticated language skills.
-So, stay away from using complex words which your audience might not able to understand.
+So, stay away from using complex words that your audience might not be able to understand.